cakephp/authentication/docs/Identity-Object.md

 The identity object is returned by the service and made available in the request.
 The object provides a method `getIdentifier()` that can be called to get the id of the current log in identity.

-The reason this object exists is to provide an interface that makes it easy to get access to the identities id no matter what it is.
+The reason this object exists is to provide an interface that makes it easy to get access to the identity's across various implementations/sources.

 ```php
 // Service